 Spirits of Cowboys

-These spirits are seen as solid apparitions, sitting at the bar, fooling the bartender.
+These spirits are seen as solid apparitions, sitting at the bar, and even fooling the bartender.

-Sometimes they sit at the chairs at the tables, or by the stage.
+Sometimes they sit at the tables, or by the stage.

-Has white hair and well-dressed in 1882 clothes.
+Has white hair and is well-dressed in 1882 clothes.

 He also likes to appear in the hallway outside the men’s bathroom.
 He likes to play with the bathroom lights and the water faucets.

-Staff and customers have seen all the above entities, that fade away, as well as other paranormal activity.
+Staff and customers have seen all the above entities, often as they fade away right in front of them, as well as other paranormal activity.

 A photograph caught a mist of an apparition.

-A medium shared that the three cowboys were still guarding the money they stole that they hid in the saloon.
+A medium has shared that the three cowboys are still guarding the money they stole that they hid in the saloon.

 Tombstone, AZ 85638

-Crystal Palace Saloon sits on E Allen Street, on the corner of E Allen Street and N. 5th Street, in the heart of the old Red Light District, now in historic downtown of Tombstone.
-It is only a block and a half from the OK Corral and not far from other Tombstone attractions.
+Crystal Palace Saloon sits on East Allen Street, North 5th Street, in the heart of the old Red Light District, now in historic downtown Tombstone.
+It is only a block and a half from the OK Corral, and not far from other Tombstone attractions.

 - Haunted Tombstone, by Cody Polston, pg.
 76-84, Published by Haunted America, 2018